 The future of education isn’t in a traditional classroom—it’s on the desktop or mobile device you spend most of your day on already.
 Needless to say, online courses are hot right now.
 And looking at its trajectory, you’re not too late to the game—you’re right on time to catch the wave.

-Democratizing education is at the core of our mission at Foundr, which is why we’re so enthusiastic about creating online courses.
+Building the largest entrepreneurial education platform in the world is at the core of our mission at Foundr, which is why we’re so enthusiastic about creating online courses.
 They’re simple, affordable, accessible, and downright effective education tools.